Dallas vs Scottsdale

 Which city has higher STR taxes — Dallas or Scottsdale?

 Dallas charges 13% Hotel Occupancy Tax (7% city + 6% state), while Scottsdale charges ~14.27% combined transient occupancy tax (state + county + city).
-Compare the full breakdown in the table above.
+Notably, Scottsdale benefits from automatic platform tax collection, while hosts in Dallas must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?